Chart Color Schemes

 Age

-Melton has a median age of 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's median age of 38.
-The 65-74 age cohort is notably over-represented in Melton at 11.9%, compared to the Greater Melbourne average.
-Conversely, the 25-34 year-olds are under-represented at 11.5%.
-Between 2021 and present, the 75-84 age group has increased from 6.2% to 8.6% of Melton's population, while the 25-34 cohort has decreased from 13.5% to 11.5%.
-By 2041, demographic modeling projects significant changes in Melton's age profile.
-The 75-84 age cohort is expected to grow by 389 people (54%), reaching 1,116 individuals.
-Notably, the combined 65+ age groups will contribute to 60% of total population growth, reflecting the area's aging demographic trend.
-Meanwhile, the 25-34 and 5-14 cohorts are projected to experience population declines.
+Melton has a median age of 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's median age of 38 years.
+Comparing Melton's age distribution with Greater Melbourne, the 65-74 age group is notably over-represented at 11.9% locally, while the 25-34 year-olds are under-represented at 11.5%.
+Between 2021 and present, the 75 to 84 age group has increased from 6.2% to 8.6% of Melton's population, while the 25 to 34 cohort has decreased from 13.5% to 11.5%.
+By 2041, demographic projections indicate significant changes in Melton's age profile.
+The 75 to 84 age group is expected to grow by 60%, increasing from 698 to 1,116 people.
+Notably, the combined 65+ age groups will account for 57% of total population growth, reflecting the area's aging demographic trend.
+Conversely, the 0 to 4 and 35 to 44 age cohorts are projected to experience population declines.